TaceoLabs/zksummit12_workshop/README.md

 just run-witness-generation
 ```

-This may take a few seconds (but should not take so long).
-After that, you will
-have the secret-shared witness in the `out/witness` folder.
+This step might take a few seconds (but shouldn’t be too long).
+Once it’s complete, you’ll find the secret-shared witness in the `out/witness` folder.

 ### Generating the Proof

-The last step is to generate the proof.
-This is done by running the following
-commands on each MPC-node:
+Now for the final step — generating the proof!
+You can do this by running the following commands on each MPC-node:

 ```bash
 # start party 0